 There are plenty of ways that people can add video to their digital healthcare marketing strategy.
 For instance, you could host a Q&A session on Facebook Live or post videos from your physicians about trending topics in the medical space.
 You can even guide people through your business, so they can see what it would be like to engage with you.
-Check out this explainer video from Doctor Oz about the flu:
+Check out this video from Doctor Mike about intermittent fasting:

 6. A sensational social media strategy